 - [numerics] this section contains the settings of specific parts of the flow solver, such as limiters and the iterative solver type. - [physics] in this field, physical model parameters can be inserted, for instance related to friction modelling and turbulence modelling. - [wind] the wind section prescribed the dependency of the wind drag coefficient to the wind velocity through 2 or 3 breakpoints.
-This field also contains pressure information. - [time] in this section, the start time and the stop time of the simulation are specified (both as a combination of a date and time). - [restart] in this section, the restart file can be specified, either as a <map.nc>-file or as an <rst.nc> file.
-Because a <map.nc>-file can contain multiple stages, in this case also a RestartDateTime must be specified. [external forcing] this section only contains the name of the external forcings file. [output] in this section, the writing frequency of output data can be prescribed.
+This field also contains pressure information. - [time] in this section, the start time and the stop time of the simulation are specified (both as a combination of a date and time).

+stages, in this case also a RestartDateTime must be specified. [external forcing] this section only contains the name of the external forcings file. [output] in this section, the writing frequency of output data can be prescribed.